 Network and Server Administration SpecialistCertificate

-This certificate is designed for college graduates who want to specialize in UNIX/Linux, Microsoft and Cisco OS configuration, management, and security.
-The curriculum includes information security concepts and best-practices, and industry certification (CompTIA, Microsoft, Cisco, etc.) preparation.
+This certificate is designed for college graduates who want to specialize in cloud, cybersecurity and CIS administration.
+The curriculum includes information security concepts and best-practices, and industry certification preparation.
 Students complete 40 credits, resulting in a Network Server Administration Certificate.

 Estimated Length of Completion